Our EYFS Curriculum

 The Chesterton Primary EYFS Curriculum aims to engage all children and ensures that all children make good progress from their starting points.
-A number of key resources are used support the development of the curriculum including Development Matters, end goals, characteristics of effective learning and Cornerstones curriculum support.
+A number of key resources are used support the development of the curriculum including Development Matters, end goals, characteristics of effective learning and Birth to Three Matters.

 The school has recognised the use of clear, focused learning intentions as an effective tool in gaining intended learning outcomes.
 Staff regularly reflect on activities to review the learning intention and the children's engagement to ensure that provision not only matches their current level of development but also their interests and welfare needs.
 Staff working within the EYFS engage in training to ensure their interactions with the children reflect current best practice, are valuable, support each individual child and move learning on.

 Where possible the children’s own interests are used by the adults to engage the children in higher level thinking and deeper learning.
 This is balanced with our curriculum focus that aims to introduce children to key knowledge and concepts alongside the development of a wide and diverse vocabulary.
 Staff hold high expectations for children and plan challenges that aim to foster the characteristics of effective learning through seeking challenging, having a go and not giving up.
 Positive and purposeful praise is used to highlight the key elements of learning to allow our children to move forward with confidence and become successful lifelong learners.
 Child initiated learning is valued and encouraged especially when considering the mastery of new skills.
 Through adult led learning we introduce new concepts and knowledge, the progression of which can be led by the children through enabling environments and continuous provision.

 Where possible we aim to provide the children with first hand experiences from which to build shared experience, and new mental models from which to build knowledge and understanding.